fermyon/bartholomew/docs/content/contributing.md

 ![PR for Bartholomew](../static/image/docs/pull-request-I.png)

-Clicking on the green "Compare and pull request" button will send your contributions to the original repository for comment, review and merging.
+Clicking on the green "Compare and pull request" button will allow you to add a title and description as part of the PR.
+You can also add any information in the textbox provided below the title.
+For example, screen captures and/or code/console/terminal snippets of your contribution working correctly and/or tests passing etc.

+There is one final step (another green button to push) ...
+Create Pull Request!

-Please keep an eye on the PR; answering any questions as part of the collaboration process.
+Once you have finished creating your PR, please keep an eye on the PR; answering any questions as part of the collaboration process.

 # Merged